Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 --

-- The term `binary` refers to the type of searching algorithm used.
+- The term `binary` refers to the searching algorithm used.
-- It can only be used if the array can be *sorted*.
-(What does that mean?)
+- It can only be used if the array can be `sorted`.

+'Sorted': All primitive data types and `objects` that `implement` the Comparable `interface`.

+The concepts of objects, implementation and interface will all be covered later during the course.

 --

-- Use .linearSearch() if you want to search an array that cannot be sorted.
+- Use .linearSearch() to search an array that cannot be sorted.
 - Search and sort algorithms will be encountered in CS 102. :-)

 ---